larry-lu/extendXarray/README.md

 ------------------------------------

-*Jupyter Notebook example of using `extendXarray.asDatasetVariable()` to rasterize a shapefile and add the array to the input dataset as a new variable:*
+*Jupyter Notebook example of using `GridVectors.asDatasetVariable()` to rasterize a shapefile and add the array to the input dataset as a new variable:*
 ![fig1](docs/img/asDatasetVariableFig.PNG)

 ------------------------------------

-*Jupyter Notebook example of using `extendXarray.asDatasetCoords()` to rasterize a shapefile and add the array to the input dataset as a new coordinate variable:*
+*Jupyter Notebook example of using `GridVectors.asDatasetCoords()` to rasterize a shapefile and add the array to the input dataset as a new coordinate variable:*
 ![fig2](docs/img/asDatasetCoordFig.PNG)

 #### GridVectors()